Here are a few tips that my crew and I have found very helpful when tying my boat in it’s slip.

 I have several friends that use the mid-ship cleat on their power boat to stop forward motion when they are docking.
 They use the mid-ship cleat and not the bow cleat to reduce the bow into the dock problem when the dock line is used to stop the boat.

 The cleat has orange surveyor tape on it as does the eye at the end of the Stopping Strap.
 When I have a crew member STEP (NOT JUMP) to the dock I tell them to put “Orange to Orange” this has gotten the success rate up to about 92% getting the Stopping Strap on the correct cleat.

 The stern breast line is a bit undersized based on generally recommended sizes from the rope manufactures.
 I have done this to have better shock absorbing properties and the boat does not jerk suddenly when the slack is taken out of the line.
 CAUTION: The smaller sized line works in this application because the boat is light weight and the boat and marina are sheltered against strong off the dock winds.
 You should evaluate your own conditions carefully when selecting and sizing dock lines.

 Your dock lines should be inspected on a regular basis and replaced when they show signs of wear or other problems.
-I wash mine yearly in mild soap and water to to remove dirt and salt crystals, help keep the lines from getting stiff and make line handling nicer to the hands.
+I wash mine yearly (Washing Your Sheets, Halyards and Lines) in mild soap and water to to remove dirt and salt crystals, help keep the lines from getting stiff and make line handling nicer to the hands.
 The dock lines are replaced every two years or so when they start to get stiff, loose some of their shock absorbing properties, start to show significant wear or other signs of deterioration.

 Yes, I see very old dock lines that are so stiff I can’t understand how they got them to bend around the cleat but I am a bit more cautious.